liangwuweb/rag/labs.md

 ```
 ![running lab1 file](./images/rag09.png?raw=true "running lab1 file")

 8. This will take several minutes to run.
 When it's done, you'll be able to see a rather large amount of output about the benefits of python.
 (While this is running, you can go ahead and proceed with steps 9-11.
-You can click on the "+" sign (circled in the figure) to open another terminal.)
+You can click on the "+" sign (circled in the figure) to open another terminal.
+(You can navigate between terminals using the *tree* list of *bash* instances on the far right.
+Just click on the one you want.)

 ![lab output 1](./images/rag10a.png?raw=true "lab output 1")